herkkules/herkkules/README.md

 to smooth those out with my imperfections.

 - i am currently working on my startup(shh!)
-- i work remotely as a digital nomad
+- i work remotely as a digital nomad. i will come to you when necessary.

 **things i can help you with**:
 - we stretch the runway with working capital hacks for my friends startup